-R R/ AL OR the sales of the Shares to the invest grounds to believe this investment is pertinent facts with regard to the fun marketability of this investment. or executing this s suitable for the s application has been mad investor and (iii) have infor le (ii) has reasonable rmed the investor of all RED Broker-Dealer or RIA Firm Name (R equired): ENT RIA) Street Address (required): ΓΙΟΝ st be City: State: Zip code: d) Business Phone (Required): Fax C. Name of Registered Representative or Advisor (Rec juired): Representative Number: Registered Representative or Adviso or Mailing Addre SS: City: State: Zip code: Business Phone (Required): Fax C E-mail Address: CHECK FOR REDUCED PURCHASE PRICE PER SHARE AND WAIVER OF COMISSION.
-(Broker-Dealer Signature Approval Required).
+R R/ AL OR the sales of the Shares to the invest grounds to believe this investment is pertinent facts with regard to the fun marketability of this investment. or executing this s suitable for the s application has been mad investor and (iii) have infor le (ii) has reasonable rmed the investor of all RED Broker-Dealer or RIA Firm Name (R equired): ENT RIA) Street Address (required): ΓΙΟΝ st be City: State: Zip code: d) Business Phone (Required): Fax C. Name of Registered Representative or Advisor (Rec juired): Representative Number: Registered Representative or Adviso or Mailing Addre SS: City: State: Zip code: Business Phone (Required): Fax C E-mail Address: CHECK FOR REDUCED PURCHASE PRICE PER SHARE AND WAIVER OF C (Broker-Dealer Signature Approval Required).
 REGISTERED INVESTMENTHESE ACCOUNTS.
-Chec The Registered Representative or RIA confirms by his/her signature that he/she (i) is registered and/or properly licensed in the state in which the sales of the Shares to the investor executing this application has been made; (ii) has reasonable grounds to believe that the information and representations concerning the investor(s) identified herein are true, correct, and complete in all respects; (iii) has verified that the form of ownership selected is accurate and, if other than individual ownership, has verified that the individual executing on behalf of the investor(s) is properly authorized and identified; (iv) has discussed such investors' prospective purchase of shares with such investor(s); (v) has advised such investor(s) of all pertinent facts with regard to the liquidity and marketability of the shares; (vi) has delivered the Prospectus and related amendments and supplements, if any, to such investor(s); and (vii) has reasonable grounds to believe that the purchase of shares is a suitable investment for such investor(s), that such investor(s) meets the Suitability Standards applicable to such investor(s) set forth in the Prospectus (as amended or supplemented as of the date hereof), and that such investor(s) is in a financial position to enable such investor(s) to realize the benefits of such an investment and to suffer any loss that may occur with respect thereto.
-The above-identified entity agrees to maintain records of the information used to determine that an investment in shares is suitable and appropriate for the investor(s) for six years.
-The above-identified entity, acting in its capacity as agent, financial advisor or investor representative, has performed functions required by federal and state securities laws and, as applicable, FINRA rules and regulations, including, but not limited to Know Your Customer, Suitability and USA PATRIOT Act (Anti-Money Laundering, Customer Identification) as required by its relationship with the investor(s) identified on this document.
-Signature(s) of Registered Represer ntative(s) or Adv isor(s) (Required) Date Signature of Broker-Dealer or RIA (if f required by Bro ker-Dealer) Date
+Chec The Registered Representative or R properly licensed in the state in which has been made; (ii) has reasonable concerning the investor(s) identified verified that the form of ownership s verified that the individual executing (iv) has discussed such investors' pr such investor(s) of all pertinent facts delivered the Prospectus and related (vii) has reasonable grounds to belie investor(s), that such investor(s) me in the Prospectus (as amended or si a financial position to enable such in any loss that may occur with respect of the information used to determine investor(s) for six years.
+The above-investor representative, has perform applicable, FINRA rules and regulating and USA PATRIOT Act (Anti-Money with the investor(s) identified on this th the sales of the grounds to belie herein are true, elected is accuration behalf of the cospective purches with regard to the distribution of the seventhat the purches the Suitability upplemented as expected.
+The above that an investment identified entity, and functions recons, including, but Laundering, Cu ne Shares to the investor exerce that the information and correct, and complete in all ate and, if other than individuals investor(s) is properly authorse of shares with such invented in the liquidity and marketability and supplements, if any, to shase of shares is a suitable by Standards applicable to so of the date hereof), and the ize the benefits of such an exove-identified entity agrees the in shares is suitable an acting in its capacity as aguired by federal and state sout not limited to Know You recuting this application representations representations respects; (iii) has dual ownership, has norized and identified; restor(s); (v) has advised by of the shares; (vi) has such investor(s); and envestment for such such investor(s) set forthat such investor(s) is in investment and to suffer to maintain records and appropriate for the ent, financial advisor or securities laws and, as r Customer, Suitability Signature(s) of Registered Represer ntative(s) or Adv isor(s) (Required) Date Signature of Broker-Dealer or RIA (if f required by Bro ker-Dealer) Date